WJSoftware/dr-fetch/README.md

 }
 ```

-The difference is indeed pretty shocking.
-Also note that adding arrays of values doesn't increase the complexity of
+The difference is indeed pretty shocking:  One line of code and you are done.
+Also note that adding arrays of values
-the code.
+doesn't increase the complexity of the code:  It's still one line.

 ### makeIterableHeaders